Ancient Taoism in Contemporary

 Another great classic of Chinese Taoism containing teachings also attributed to the author of the Tao Te Ching

 The Book of Leadership and strategy.

 Translations from the great Chinese classic Huainanzi, exploring the subtle arts of management and leadership at all levels.

 MANUALS OF TAOIST PRACTICE

 Five texts (from the famous Mawangdui finds of 1973-74) that reveal the transformative influence sex can have when wisely practiced.

 A TAOIST ALCHEMICAL CLASSIC

-A tenth-century text on the principles of inner alchemy.
+A the principles of inner alchemy.